modern slavery statement

 Bucherer – your jeweller for luxury watches and jewellery

 Bucherer has one of the most distinguished traditions in Europe’s watch and jewellery industry.
 During a history that spans over 130 years, Bucherer has established an exclusive reputation for its range of exquisite jewellery and prize-winning creations.
-Bucherer’s head office remains in the Swiss city of Lucerne to this day, and the company employs over 2,500 staff in seven different countries.
+Bucherer’s head office remains in the Swiss city of Lucerne to this day, and the company employs over 2,000 staff in seven different countries.
 The Bucherer Group runs 35 Bucherer stores in Europe and owns the Swiss jewellery chains Juwelier Kurz AG and Swiss Lion AG.
 The jewellery chain KURZ AG was sold as of September 2020.

 A reputation for high standards and quality